Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Problem Formulation

-The EIP property has been found in a large class of physical systems, including transportation~\cite{burger2014duality}, power systems~\cite{cui2022equilibrium,nahata2020passivity}, robotics~\cite{meissen2017passivity}, communication~\cite{simpson2018equilibrium} and others.
-Since our goal is to study the stability of the networked system, we make the assumption that each of the subsystems is strictly EIP. \begin{assumption}[Strict EIP of Nodes] For all $i\in\mathcal{V}$, the nodal dynamic~\eqref{eq:node_dyn} is strictly EIP in $ x_i\in \mathcal{X}_i, u_i\in \mathcal{U}_i$ with a storage function $W_{i}^\mathcal{V}\left(x_{i}, x_{i}^*\right)$. \end{assumption} Passivity plays an important role in stability of a networked system since if we know each component of the system is (strictly) EIP, then the whole system would be stable for a class of controllers and interconnections.
-Note that an arbitrary interconnection of EIP components does not necessarily lead to a stable system, and it is important to \emph{design} the interconnections and controller to satisfy certain conditions to achieve stability.
-The rest of the paper characterizes algebraic conditions that the controllers must satisfy and how neural networks can be structured to achieve these conditions.
+The EIP property in Assumption~\ref{ass: EIP_node} has been found in a large class of physical systems, including transportation~\cite{burger2014duality}, power systems~\cite{cui2022equilibrium,nahata2020passivity}, robotics~\cite{meissen2017passivity}, communication~\cite{simpson2018equilibrium}, and others.
+For instance, for power system frequency control, a quadratic function $W_{i}^\mathcal{V} = \frac{1}{2}(x_i - x_i^*)^2$ can serve as the storage function for each node and verify the EIP assumption.

+Note that an arbitrary interconnection of nodes that satisfy the EIP property does not necessarily lead to a stable system, and it is important to \emph{design} the interconnections and controller to satisfy certain conditions to achieve stability.
+The rest of the paper characterizes algebraic conditions that the controllers need to satisfy, and how neural networks can be structured to satisfy these conditions.